0xAX/linux-insides/Concepts/cpumask.md

 #define DIV_ROUND_UP(n,d) (((n) + (d) - 1) / (d))
 ```

-As we are focussing on the `x86_64` architecture, `unsigned long` is 8-bytes size and our array will contain only one element:
+As we are focusing on the `x86_64` architecture, `unsigned long` is 8-bytes size and our array will contain only one element:

 ```
 (((8) + (8) - 1) / (8)) = 1